capport-wg/api/draft-ietf-capport-api.md

 # API Connection Details {#api-details}

-The API server endpoint MUST be accessed using HTTP over TLS (HTTPS) and SHOULD be served on port 443 {{!RFC2818}}.
+The API server endpoint MUST be accessed over HTTP using an https URI {{!RFC2818}}, and SHOULD use the default https port.
 For example, if the Captive Portal API server is hosted at "example.org", the URI of the API could be "https://example.org/captive-portal/api"

 The client SHOULD NOT assume that the URI of the API server for a given network will stay the same, and SHOULD rely on the discovery or provisioning process each time it joins the network.